-There is a strong relationship between Clydeplan and the GCVGNP: The SDP manager and assistant manager are Chair and Vice Chair of the GCVGNP Committee; the Clydeplan Joint Committee acts for its constituent local authorities to agree local authority funding to support the GCVGNP Business Plan; the Clydeplan Joint Committee approves the GCVGNP business plan and revenue estimates, in respect of local authority contributions only; progress against business plan targets are monitored annually by the Joint

-Committee; the executive team of Clydeplan and GCVGNP share offices in 40 John Street, Glasgow.
+There is a strong relationship between Clydeplan and the GCVGNP: The SDP manager and assistant manager are Chair and Vice Chair of the GCVGNP Committee respectively; the Clydeplan Joint Committee acts for its constituent local authorities to agree local authority funding to support the GCVGNP Business Plan; the Clydeplan Joint Committee approves the GCVGNP business plan and revenue estimates, in respect of local authority contributions only; progress against business plan targets are monitored annually by the Joint Committee; the executive team of Clydeplan and GCVGNP share offices in 40 John Street, Glasgow.

 As well as the SDP manager, the GCVGNP committee is comprised of senior employees from the eight local authorities and four government agencies (Forestry Commission Scotland, Scottish National Heritage, Scottish Environmental Protection Agency and Glasgow Centre for Population Health).
 The relationship between the Clydeplan and the GCVGNP is not a joint arrangement and so outside the scope of IFRS 11 (Joint Arrangements).
+In May 2021, the Green Network Manager retired, and the post will not be filled.
+This leaves GCVGNP with two staff members.